aws/aws-graviton-getting-started/java.md

 ### APerf + Async-profiler

-To profile Java we recommend using [Aperf](https://github.com/aws/aperf) to gather profiles and view them via a static webpage.
-On your test system, follow the below directions to profile your Java code using APerf:
+To profile Java we recommend using [APerf](https://github.com/aws/aperf) and its `--profile-java` option.
+On your test system, follow the below directions to profile your
+Java code using APerf:

 ```bash